Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Kevin Grundy - Jefferies LLC

-Good morning, guys.
+Hey, good morning, guys.
 Matt, curious to kind of get some thoughts from you on how you're seeing the U.S. environment.
-You sounded pretty good, I guess, on sort of what you're seeing in March and April and we're seeing that in the Nielsen data as well.
-But of course, a lot of this sort of cautionary commentary that we're hearing, I'm sure it's not lost on you guys at all.
-So couple of questions with that, just kind of how you're seeing, Matt, things with the retail environment and the state of the consumer.
+You sounded pretty good, I guess, on sort of what you're seeing in March and April, and we're seeing that in Nielsen data as well.
+But of course, a lot of the sort of cautionary commentary that we're hearing, I'm sure is not lost on you guys at all.
+So a couple of questions with that, just kind of how you're seeing, Matt, things with the retail environment and the state of the consumer.

-And then, the second part of the question with respect to your outlook for the year and what seems to be baked in, using sort of the back of the napkin math, because you guys broke out that 110 basis point contribution from non-track channels.
-It would seem like the track channel growth in the quarter in terms of your shipments matched pretty well I think with what we're seeing in the Nielsen data.
+And then, the second part of the question with respect to your outlook for the year and what seems to be baked in, using sort of back-of-the-napkin math, because you guys broke out that 110 basis point contribution from non-tracked channels.
+It would seem like the tracked channel growth in the quarter in terms of your shipments matched pretty well I think with what we're seeing in the Nielsen data.
 And probably to get to the 3% core sales or organic sales for the year, you're baking in some of this improvement that we're seeing.
 So I just wanted to know if that was sort of accurate math roughly and sort of fair characterization of your outlook.

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
 Okay.
-So I'll give you some color around the macros, and I'll let Rick address the reconciliation from the, say, measured channels and what were posed (15:28) for organic versus what you've seen.
+So I'll give you some color around the macros, and I'll let Rick address the reconciliation from the, say, measured channels and what we post for organic versus what you've seen.

 So as far as macros go, yeah, so the categories certainly January, February are somewhat slow, picked up March and April.
 We started the year thinking that our full year was based on a 2% category growth rate.
 We didn't see that in Q1 as we're little closer to 1.5% for the categories that we play in.
 We still feel good that we can get there, and we saw GDP just everybody else, 70 basis points, so that's a bit of a head scratch.
 We got to wait for the jobs report on Friday.